Lyme Disease in Kids: Symptoms, Treatment, and Prevention

 Website: CDC – Parents

-The Centers for Disease Control and Prevention (CDC) has got a special corner just for parents.
-It’s packed with info on keeping your kiddos safe, handy parenting hacks, and health advice you can trust.
+The Centers for Disease Control and Prevention (CDC) has a dedicated section for parents.
+It’s filled with reliable information on keeping the little ones safe, useful parenting tips, and trusted advice on well-being.

 Parenting.com: